GuillaumeRossolini/griotte/README.md

 I am by no means an expert in this, but here is my process.

-Open up Arduino IDE and plug in your ESP device in whichever USB port is available.
+Open up Arduino IDE and plug your ESP device in whichever USB port is available.
 This can't be through a USB hub, but directly in your PC.
 Or maybe it can but I don't know the specifics.

 This is tough because the driver names in Arduino IDE tend to change over time.
 Best I can tell, these seem to be working fine:
 |hardware|Arduino IDE driver|